AcademySoftwareFoundation/tac/process/lifecycle.md

 ### Expectations

-Incubation Stage projects should provide a quarterly report to the TAC outlining its progress on completing the requirements for the Adopted Stage.

 During the project's Annual Review, the TAC will assess the progress toward graduating to the Adopted Stage.
+Projects can also request to hold their annual review early if they have completed the requirements before its scheduled [Annual Review](review_cycle).
 At the Annual Review, the TAC will vote to either:

 * Move the project to the Adopted Stage if it [meets those requirements](#requirements-2).
 * Renew the project at the Incubation Stage if it feels it will move to the Adopted Stage by the next Annual Review.